The Music Tapes: Mary's Voice and the Traveling Imaginary

 Following Music Tapes For Clouds and Tornadoes, the band began work on a tripartite "Third Imaginary Symphony", announcing that "Mary's Voice" would be the first of the three albums.
 The album was preceded in 2011 by Purim's Shadows (The Dark Tours the World), an EP including the single "Nantasket".

 The band was chosen by Jeff Mangum of Neutral Milk Hotel to perform at the All Tomorrow's Parties festival that he curated in March 2012 in Minehead, England.

 Merge released Mary's Voice on September 4, 2012.
 According to Koster, the album was written and recorded in a carnival tent.
 Koster brought a larger version of said tent, the Traveling Imaginary, on the road for performances beginning in the winter of 2012-2013.
 The Traveling Imaginary is said to be the first incarnation of a series of larger-scale Music Tapes projects undertaken by the Orbiting Human Circus, a newly official artistic foundation led by Koster as Artistic Director.

+The band's album The 2nd Imaginary Symphony for Cloudmaking, a story album consisting of the story of a boy named Nigh who lives with his grandmother who is blind, was completed in 2001. but not officially released for over a decade.
+Upon its completion the album was put through two CD-R circulations and played on WNYC's Spinning on Air, but had yet to see an official release until 15 years later.
+The album features instrumentation by Koster to back the spoken word recording by Brian Dewan.
+It was eventually released in July 2017 through Koster's podcast The Orbiting Human Circus (of the Air).

+On November 17, 2023, the album Quartet Plus Two was released by a new band fronted by Koster, also called Orbiting Human Circus.
+While ostensibly a new project, the album featured heavy contributions from both Cucchiaro and Hughes.